alex-gutev/live_cells_cpp/doc/1-cells.md

 In the above example, `sum` is a computed cell with the value defined as the sum of cells `a` and `b`.
-The value of `sum` is recomputed whenever the values of either `a` or `b` change.
+The value of `sum` is recomputed whenever the value of either `a` or `b` changes.
 This is demonstrated
 below:

 ```cpp